|Nutrition Facts (per serving)|

 One of the most popular ways in which spicy cod roe, or karashi mentaiko, is enjoyed in Japanese cuisine, is as a filling for rice balls, otherwise known in Japanese as onigiri, or also known as omusubi or musubi.

-Karashi mentaiko is seasoned tiny cod roe encased in a thin sac or membrane and spiced with red chili pepper such as togarashi.
+Karashi mentaiko is seasoned tiny cod roe encased in a thin sac or membrane and spiced with red chile pepper such as togarashi.
 In addition to karashi mentaiko, variations of cod roe which may be substituted as fillings for this rice ball recipe are mentaiko and tarako.
 For additional information regarding tarako, mentaiko, and karashi mentaiko, and how this food is enjoyed, please read this article available on the Japanese food blog.

 Karashi mentaiko may be enjoyed either raw or cooked.
-For the purpose of this recipe, it is best if the roe is cooked before using it as a filling for onigiri, especially if the rice ball will be carried around as a snack or in a bento (lunch box), and not eaten immediately.
+For the purpose of this recipe, it is best if the roe is cooked before using it as a filling for onigiri, especially if the rice ball will be carried around as a snack or in a bento (lunch box) and not eaten immediately.
 On the other hand, if the onigiri will be eaten immediately, by all means, try it with raw karashi mentaiko.
-It’s a favorite of mine, and delicious!
+It’s a favorite of mine, and delicious.

-1/2 piece of karashi mentaiko (spicy cod roe) (or approximately 1 to 1 1/2 inch length piece)
+1/2 piece karashi mentaiko (spicy cod roe), about 1 to 1 1/2 inches long

-- Scoop warm cooked rice onto the center of the plastic wrap in a heaping pile.
+Scoop warm, cooked rice onto the center of the plastic wrap in a heaping pile.
 Slightly flatten out and spread the rice so that you can easily imprint a thumb into the center of the rice.
 The technique is similar to making thumbprint cookies.

-- Cook the karashi mentaiko by placing it in a small bowl and covering it with plastic wrap, then microwaving it on high for 10 to 15 seconds or until cooked through.
+Cook the karashi mentaiko by placing it in a small bowl and covering it with plastic wrap, then microwaving it on high for 10 to 15 seconds or until cooked through.
 The mentaiko will change in color from a deep, translucent pinkish-red to a pale, solid light pink color.

-- The onigiri will form a shape resembling a round ball.
 Next, gently squeeze the onigiri in your hands by cupping your hands together.
 Gently rotate the onigiri in the triangular-cupped shape of your hands, while gently flattening the center at the same time by pressing your fingers into the rice ball.
 You’ll achieve a thick, yet almost flat triangular shape.